 Ruxolitinib is used for:

-Treating certain types of myelofibrosis.
+Treating certain bone marrow problems (myelofibrosis, polycythemia vera).
 It may also be used for other conditions as determined by your doctor.

 Ruxolitinib is a kinase inhibitor.
 It works by blocking certain substances (JAK1 and JAK2) that are involved in myelofibrosis.

 - you are allergic to any ingredient in ruxolitinib

 Contact your doctor or health care provider right away if any of these apply to you.